 “I was born and raised in Palmerston North for the first eighteen years of my life.
 It will always be home to me and a place where I was encouraged to reach my full potential.”

-In 2006, Moxon was appointed as the archbishop of the New Zealand dioceses and in 2008, a primate of the Anglican Church in Aotearoa, New Zealand and the Pacific, as part of New Zealand’s new tripartite model of Anglican episcopacy.
+In 2006, he was appointed the Archbishop of the New Zealand Dioceses and in 2008, a primate of the Anglican Church in Aotearoa, New Zealand and the Pacific, as part of New Zealand’s new tripartite model of Anglican episcopacy.

 Sir David was appointed as the Archbishop of Canterbury’s Representative to the Holy See in Rome in 2013.
 As Director of the Anglican Centre in Rome Sir David’s role focused on growing partnerships between faiths around key world issues, including modern slavery and human trafficking, refugee ministry and climate change.
 He continued in this role until mid 2017 when he returned to New Zealand to retire.